NASA's First All-Female Spacewalk Set For Friday

 Koch and Meir are both members of NASA's 2013 Astronaut Class, an eight-person cohort with an equal number of men and women.
 Meir told NASA TV that gender is not necessarily something she thinks about on a daily basis.

-"It's just normal, we're part of the team, we're doing this work as an efficient team working together with everybody else," she said.
+"It's just normal.
+We're part of the team.
+We're doing this work as an efficient team working together with everybody else," she said.
 "So it's really nice to see how far that we've come."

 Rachel Treisman is an intern on NPR's National Desk.